 - Demeaning – The abuser attacks the victim’s character and humiliates the other in front of family and friends.
 The abuser makes the victim believe that his/her thoughts and feelings are invalid, and that she is not authorized to make any decisions unless she consults him first.

 - Gaslighting – The abuser provides false information or denies accounts of previous abuse in an attempt to make the victim doubt her own memory.
 This crazy-making usually takes the form of a violent argument one night, and a harmonious relationship the next day.
 The abuser attempts to make the victim believe that things are not happening the way she truly perceives.

-- Threatening - The abuser may threaten to leave the relationship.
-It is an attempt to keep the victim guessing about what his next move will be.
+- Threatening – The abuser may threaten to leave the relationship.
+It is an attempt to keep the victim guessing about what the next move will be.
 The victim “walks on eggshells” in fear of angering the abuser, and causing further conflict.

 How To Stop It

 Love yourself!
 Remember, the abuser knows you are emotionally spent.
 He counts on your low self esteem, lack of self confidence, and reluctance to stand up for yourself to keep the cycle of abuse going.
 The more you allow the abuser to manipulate you through these channels, the longer the abuse will persist.
 Do not allow yourself to be isolated from friends and family members.
 Remember, you need support!

 Know who you’re dealing with.
 More than likely, the abuser chose you because he recognized your vulnerabilities and had his own insecurities.
 The abuser needs to surround himself with people whom he feels are of equal or lesser value in order to feel important and respected.
 Anyone who disagrees with his opinions, points out his weaknesses, or proves him wrong in front of others will surely feel his wrath.